Nationally in Labor Participation

 State Agency Support for Economic Development

-wKREDA supports adequate funding to all agencies that impact community and economic development.
+WKREDA supports adequate funding to all agencies that impact community and economic development.
 Agencies need to be equipped with adequate human and financial resources to meet the needs of communities.
 For example, funding deficiencies at KDHE have resulted in significant delays in licensing new and/or expanded childcare facilities.
 Also, redevelopment of industrial sites with potential contamination concerns, such as change of water use permits, is hampered by the lack of necessary employees and the loss of institutional knowledge that has occurred at KDHE over the past several years.
-This greatly impacts the ability for rural areas to sustain and attract workforce, hindering opportunities for new job creation.
+Lack of these resources greatly impacts the ability for rural areas to sustain and attract workforce, hindering opportunities for new job creation.

 Funding for transportation must be restored and presented with the recognition that transportation accessibility in central and western Kansas is vital to the economic growth in the region.
 Maintaining safe highways, railways, and airports improves the quality of life of our existing residents and aids in recruitment of new residents and business to Kansas.
 Any matching requirements should take into consideration the size of the community.